Skip to main content

 displayLogs = false // Debug logging (default: false)

-skipBuildReportFailure = false // Don't fail the build on a FAIL report (default: false)
+skipBuildReportFailure = true // Don't fail the build on a FAIL report (default: true)

 }